 This also applies to all dependent family members listed in the application, whether they are migrating or not.

 You might be asked to provide biometrics (a scientific form of identification) as part of the application.
 Countries and visa subclasses included in the biometrics program has more information.

 Including family in your application

-You can include the following people as applicants in your visa application:
+You can include your dependent children and other dependent relatives as applicants in your visa application.